TV Tropes Needs Your Help

 - Sera did it too, when he found out Rahzel shares a hotel room with Baroqueheat and Alzeid.

-- First Name Basis: Alzeid calls Rahzel "Rahzel" sans honorifics (as opposed to stupid chick).
+- First Name Basis: Alzeid calls Rahzel "Rahzel" sans honorifics (when not simply "stupid chick").

 - For Science!: The entire town of Prometheus.